Frequently asked questions about Azure Kubernetes Service (AKS)

 Starting with version 1.2.0, Azure CNI sets Transparent mode as default for single tenancy Linux CNI deployments.
 Transparent mode is replacing bridge mode.
-In this section, we will discuss more about the differences about both modes and what are the benefits/limitation for using Transparent mode in Azure CNI.
+In the following Bridge mode and Transparent mode sections, we discuss more about the differences between both modes and the benefits and limitations for Transparent mode in Azure CNI.

-veth pair interfaces will be connected to this bridge.
-So Pod-Pod intra VM communication and the remaining traffic goes through this bridge.
-The bridge in question is a layer 2 virtual device that on its own cannot receive or transmit anything unless you bind one or more real devices to it.
-For this reason, eth0 of the Linux VM has to be converted into a subordinate to "azure0" bridge.
-This creates a complex network topology within the Linux VM and as a symptom CNI had to take care of other networking functions like DNS server update and so on.
+veth pair interfaces are connected to this bridge.
+Pod-Pod intra VM communication and the remaining traffic go through this bridge.
+The bridge is a layer 2 virtual device that on its own can't receive or transmit anything unless you bind one or more real devices to it.
+For this reason, eth0 of the Linux VM has to be converted into a subordinate to "azure0" bridge, which creates a complex network topology within the Linux VM.
+As a symptom, CNI had to handle other networking functions, such as DNS server updates.

 The following example shows what the ip route setup looks like in Bridge mode.
-Regardless of how many pods the node has, there will only ever be two routes.
-The first one saying, all traffic excluding local on azure0 will go to the default gateway of the subnet through the interface with ip "src 10.240.0.4" (which is Node primary IP) and the second one saying "10.20.x.x" Pod space to kernel for kernel to decide.
+Regardless of how many pods the node has, there are only ever two routes.
+The first one route says traffic (excluding local on azure0) goes to the default gateway of the subnet through the interface with ip "src 10.240.0.4", which is Node primary IP.
+The second one says "10.20.x.x" Pod space to kernel for kernel to decide.

 default via 10.240.0.1 dev azure0 proto dhcp src 10.240.0.4 metric 100 10.240.0.0/12 dev azure0 proto kernel scope link src 10.240.0.4 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown root@k8s-agentpool1-20465682-1:/#

-Transparent mode takes a straight forward approach to setting up Linux networking.
-In this mode, Azure CNI won't change any properties of eth0 interface in the Linux VM.
-This minimal approach of changing the Linux networking properties helps reduce complex corner case issues that clusters could face with Bridge mode.
-In Transparent Mode, Azure CNI will create and add host-side pod
+Transparent mode takes a straightforward approach to setting up Linux networking.
+In this mode, Azure CNI doesn't change any properties of eth0 interface in the Linux VM.
+This approach of changing the Linux networking properties helps reduce complex corner case issues that clusters might face with Bridge mode.
+In Transparent mode, Azure CNI creates and adds host-side pod

-veth pair interfaces that will be added to the host network.
-Intra VM Pod-to-Pod communication is through ip routes that the CNI will add.
-Essentially Pod-to-Pod communication is over layer 3 and pod traffic is routed by L3 routing rules.
+veth pair interfaces that are added to the host network.
+Intra VM Pod-to-Pod communication is through ip routes added by the CNI.
+Essentially, Pod-to-Pod communication is over layer 3 and L3 routing rules route pod traffic.

-The following example shows a ip route setup of transparent mode.
-Each Pod's interface will get a static route attached so that traffic with dest IP as the Pod will be sent directly to the Pod's host side
+The following example shows an ip route setup of Transparent mode.
+Each Pod's interface gets a static route attached so traffic with dest IP as the Pod is sent directly to the Pod's host side

 veth pair interface.